davestewart/davestewart-content/content/blog/programming/type-safe-json/index.md

 ## Conclusion

-ES6 destructuring and TypeScript types make a great combination, and TypeScript's compiler is flexible enough that there's multiple, flexible ways to skin the destructuring cat.
+ES6 destructuring and TypeScript types make a great combination, and TypeScript's compiler is flexible enough that there's multiple ways to type values with a terse and expressive style.

 I hope you learned something!